Idea89560041/UMIE/Readme.md

 Baidu Cloud Link: https://pan.baidu.com/s/1FeGzv94DadF5S68paOLbiw

-Paper:"Unsupervised Representation Disentanglement Framework for Improved Visual Perception of Underwater Transportation Systems" and "Unsupervised Underwater Image Enhancement via Spatially-Correlative Diffusion Model" is under review.
+If you use the dataset, please cite the following article:

+Zhu P, Liu Y, Xu M, et al. Unsupervised Multiple Representation Disentanglement Framework for Improved Underwater Visual Perception[J].
+IEEE Journal of Oceanic Engineering, 2023.

+or bibtex version:

+@article{zhu2023unsupervised,
+  title={Unsupervised Multiple Representation Disentanglement Framework for Improved Underwater Visual Perception}, author={Zhu, Pengli and Liu, Yancheng and Xu, Minyi and Fu, Xianping and Wang, Ning and Liu, Siyuan}, journal={IEEE Journal of Oceanic Engineering}, year={2023}, publisher={IEEE}
+}

 If you would like to use this dataset, please contact dlmu.p.l.zhu@gmail.com.